 As parents, we tend to dread the “why” phase.
 However, it is great we permit our youngsters to make and test theories, experiment, and understand how the planet works.
 We want to inspire our youngsters to expand their curiosity, creativity, and exploration, ask questions, check their ideas, think critically about results, and reflect on alterations or adjustments that they will incorporate.
 Please encourage them to inculcate the best critical thinking models in things they might do or things they could do differently.

 Learn from others.

-We encourage our teenagers to think more critically about issues by inculcating an interest in learning, fostering a thirst for knowledge of how things work.
+We encourage our teenagers to think more critically about issues by inculcating an interest in learning, and fostering a thirst for knowledge of how things work.
 We want to show children to search for the answers to their “why” questions using the web, books, experiments, arts, and crafts.
 They build great critical thinking models from friends, family, and daily play activities.

 Help children evaluate information.

 Think about this, how often we are given tonnes of data at times, and it’s important we assess that information to decipher the valid ones and discard the false ones.
 A great critical thinking model will help our youngsters to master this act of evaluating new information.
 They should be permitted to research the origin of every idea and knowledge, how it relates to what they already know, and if it’s or isn’t important.